Guarantor for a guest

 - You and your partner (if you have one) will need to come together to the appointment.
 If you are acting as a financial guarantor for your guest, as well as providing your guest with accommodation, then your partner must also co-sign.

 - You and your partner (if you have one) will sign the form at our counter.
-The form will be prepared while you wait and will then be valid for 90 days
+The form will be valid for 90 days.

 After the application